 Coffeyville Community College is committed to assisting all members of the College community in providing for their own safety and security.
 The annual security compliance document is available on the U.S. Department of Education's Office of Postsecondary Education Web site at http://ope.ed.gov/security.
-To receive a booklet called "Crime Awareness and Campus Security Act of 1990," which contains this information, contact the Marketing Office located in the Admissions and Advising Center in the Student Union, or call 620-252-7137.
+To receive a booklet called "Crime Awareness and Campus Security Act of 1990," which contains this information, contact the Marketing Office located in the Arts and Science Building, or call 620-252-7137.